Seismic magnitude scales: mbLg scale

 The regional mbLg scale – also denoted mb_Lg, mbLg, MLg (USGS), Mn, and mN – was developed by Nuttli (1973) for a problem the original ML scale could not handle: all of North America east of the Rocky Mountains.
 The ML scale was developed in southern California, which lies on blocks of oceanic crust, typically basalt or sedimentary rock, which have been accreted to the continent.
 East of the Rockies the continent is a craton, a thick and largely stable mass of continental crust that is largely granite, a harder rock with different seismic characteristics.
-In this area the ML scale gives anomalous results for earthquakes which by other measures seemed equivalent to quakes in California.
+In this area the ML scale gives anomalous results for earthquakes that by other measures seemed equivalent to quakes in California.